tgroechel/W18-280/lab01-setup/README.md

 - Why or why not to come to lab
 - "Shopping" lab sections

+## Tips for this class
+- By far most limiting factor in this class?
+- Common pitfalls
+	- Start early
+	- Come to OH early
+	- Submit early and often
+	- Keep style up as you go
+- Partner or nawe?
+- Cheating?
+- OH, 2-8pm all weekdays
+- Recommend Computing for Computer Scientists class (EECS 398 I believe) if you want to just be more comfortable around a computer/terminal/linux etc.

 ## Developing, CAEN, and You
 - General Workflow
 	1. Develop/Debug on your machine